 The asymmetrical cut on the legs provides extra coverage on the top of the leg without bunching up behind the knee.

-We rode in all kinds of weather and the Dirt Roamer proved to be both breathable in warm temps and protective from wind and rain on blustery days.
+We rode in all kinds of weather, and the Dirt Roamer proved to be both breathable in warm temps and protective from wind and rain on blustery days.
 We have said this before but if we hadn't been testing and taking notes, we would have forgotten about this short altogether, which is a rare and high compliment to the fit, design, and technology that Patagonia put into it.
 These are simply the most pedal-friendly shorts we've tried, earning a perfect score in this metric.

 We measured the inseam of the Dirt Roamer to be a hair under 12 inches, long enough to pair with kneepads.
-But the lightweight nature of the short doesn't scream protection, and indeed one tester acquired an impressively long scratch from a bitterbrush bush while riding down a social trail in these shorts.
-While the fabric of the short was impressively unmarred by the encounter, it reminded us that we prefer burly material when we are tackling technical terrain.
+But the lightweight nature of the short doesn't scream protection, and indeed one tester acquired an impressively long scratch from a bitterbrush bush while riding down a narrow trail in these shorts.
+While the fabric of the short was unmarred by the encounter, it reminded us that we prefer burly material when we are tackling technical terrain.

 Additionally, the tapered leg means that only very lightweight kneepads are compatible with the Dirt Roamer.
-However, for sun and wind protection these are a favorite, with lots of coverage at a barely-there weight.
+However, for sun and wind protection, these are a favorite, with lots of coverage at a barely-there weight.
 The DWR finish worked like a charm to repel water when we encountered unexpected rain.

 These shorts feature only one pocket, but it is zippered and big enough to hold a phone.

 As you might expect from a super minimal short, the Dirt Roamer has only one pocket.
 But what a pocket it is!
 Welded onto the leg, it adds almost no bulk to the shorts when not in use.
 It is zippered and located just where we want it, on the side of the leg.
 It is also big enough to hold a phone, snacks, micro-trash, or keys.
 Because it is welded, it does not flap or sag with the weight of what is in it.